joannadiong/Djajadikarta_et_al_2025_PeerJ/README.md

 ### Running Stata code

-In _script.do_ lines 31-34, set file paths to local directory.
+In _script.do_ lines 29 and 30, set file paths for project and DO file to current directory.

-Paths are currently set for Linux operating system.
-They will need to be updated for Windows, or for different project locations on different machines.
+Paths are currently set for Linux or Mac operating systems using forward slashes `/`.
+They will need to be updated for Windows using backward slashes `\`, or for different project locations on different machines.

-Place graph scheme _scheme-lean3.scheme_ in Stata's **ado/base/s/**
+Place graph scheme _scheme-lean3.scheme_ in Stata's **ado/base/s/**.

-Uncomment lines 49, 50, 241 to save a log file in **data/proc/**.
+Uncomment lines 47, 48, 248 to save a log file in **data/proc/**.

 Run _script.do_